inbn/component-gallery/src/content/about.md

 1. There are huge number of interface problems that have **already been solved**: there’s no need to reinvent the wheel every time you start a new project.
 Grouping examples by type of component makes it simple to find all the relevant examples for a specific interface problem.
 2. **Naming things is hard**: If you don’t know what to call a thing, looking at what other people are calling similar things is a great place to start.

 **Caveat:** Don’t just assume because an opinion is popular, it’s correct.
-Be wary of [information cascades](https://en.wikipedia.org/wiki/Information_cascade) and, if you can, always base your decisions on **research**. [***Definitely*** don’t just copy what everyone else is doing](https://noti.st/stephenhay/nLABeP/i-don-t-care-what-airbnb-is-doing-and-neither-should-you).
+Be wary of [information cascades](https://en.wikipedia.org/wiki/Information_cascade) and, if you can, always base your decisions on **research**. [**_Definitely_** don’t just copy what everyone else is doing](https://noti.st/stephenhay/nLABeP/i-don-t-care-what-airbnb-is-doing-and-neither-should-you).
 There’s a tonne of research out there already—look for design systems that give reasoning for decisions based on real research.

 ## FAQs

+### Why components?

+> “Components is a damn fine way to build a website”
+>
+> – <cite>Chris Coyier</cite>

 ### What is a component?